andistoev/udacity-blockchain-developer-nanodegree--nd1309/project3-ethereum-supply-chain-n-data-auditing-dapp/README.md

-# Udacity - Blockchain Developer Nanodegree Program

-## Project 3 - Ethereum Dapp for Tracking Items through Supply Chain

-### Project Details

-For this project, you will creating a DApp supply chain solution backed by the Ethereum platform.

-You will architect smart contracts that manage specific user permission controls as well as contracts that track and verify a product’s authenticity.
+# Ethereum SupplyChain Dapp

+Ethereum SupplyChain Dapp is a supply chain item's tracker.

+- The product's authenticity can be tracked and audited
+- The smart contracts have a fine-grain user permission's management

 ![project 3 - intro](res/metamask-auth-5-accounts.png)